Meitnerium

 Meitnerium is a synthetic chemical element; it has symbol Mt and atomic number 109.
-It is an extremely radioactive synthetic element (an element not found in nature, but can be created in a laboratory).
+It is an extremely radioactive synthetic element (not naturally occurring, but can be created in a laboratory).
 The most stable known isotope, meitnerium-278, has a half-life of 4.5 seconds, although the unconfirmed meitnerium-282 may have a longer half-life of 67 seconds.
 The element was first synthesized in August 1982 by the GSI Helmholtz Centre for Heavy Ion Research near Darmstadt, Germany, and it was named after the Austrian-Swedish nuclear physicist Lise Meitner in 1997.

 In the periodic table, meitnerium is a d-block transactinide element.
 It is a member of the 7th period and is placed in the group 9 elements, although no chemical experiments have yet been carried out to confirm that it behaves as the heavier homologue to iridium in group 9 as the seventh member of the 6d series of transition metals.
 Meitnerium is calculated to have properties similar to its lighter homologues, cobalt, rhodium, and iridium.